Skip to content

 pescatore xingping yangshuo

-Fishermen are used to working with photographers and most likely you won’t have to tell them anything, but hiring a local guide can be helpful if you need to communicate with them since they can’t speak English.
+Fishermen are used to working with photographers, and you most likely won’t have to tell them anything, but hiring a local guide can be helpful if you need to communicate with them since they can’t speak English.

-It will also probably happen that other photographers will try to sneak in and take some shots behind you but the fishermen will tell them to stop (quite aggressively).
+It will also probably happen that other photographers will try to sneak in and take some shots behind you, but the fishermen will tell them to stop (quite aggressively).

 cormorant fisherman